 You can also bulk delete files and images, which is a quicker way of managing unused files.
 From the Media Library page, click Bulk Select at the top:

 Click on all files you’d like to delete, and choose Delete Selected.
 A popup will appear and, just like above, click OK to permanently remove these images:

 It’s not uncommon to ‘collect’ files over time that aren’t necessary.
 This is why you should repeat this process at least every other month (though, the more frequent the better).

-WordPress’s Media Library is quite intuitive, which is beneficial for even the least experienced users.
+WordPress’ Media Library is quite intuitive, which is beneficial for even the most experienced users.
 However, you may find that you need a bit more help when it comes to Media Library management.
-Here are three WordPress plugins for image cleanup you may find useful.
+Here are three WordPress plugins for image cleanup that you may find useful.

 Media Cleaner is a simple plugin, but one that makes the removal of unused media files simple.
-Once installed, the plugin will add all files not being used on your website (such as in posts, pages, or galleries) to a temporary trash bin.
+Once installed, this tool will add all files not being used on your website (such as in posts, pages, or galleries) to a temporary trash bin.
 You can then look over the files to be sure you want to delete them, and make their removal permanent.

 WP-Optimize offers many features related to cleaning and optimizing your website’s files.
 Specifically, you can set the plugin to automatically clean out ‘orphaned’ images or images set to certain sizes.
 Additionally, you can configure an optimization schedule that fits your website.